James "Franklin" Younkin was born on Christmas Eve 1888 at Clay Run, Fayette County, PA, the son of William "Dayton"and Lucinda (Harbaugh) Younkin.

 Frank was a farmer, and a onetime member of the Springfield Township School Board.
 With the involvement of his brother David, who was Mayor of Connellsville, PA, Frank served for several years as a central committeeman of the Fayette County Republican Party.
 Active in the community, he also belonged to the Wesley Chapel Methodist Church and the Indian Creek Valley Lions Club.

 In 1926, Frank helped his widowed grandmother, Mary Magdalene (Whipkey) Harbaugh, who was trying to obtain her late husband's Civil War pension benefits from the federal government.
 In a letter to the U.S. Pension Commissioner, dated Aug.
 4, 1926, Frank attempted to document the date of her marriage to her husband.
 He wrote: "My grandmother has no learning and can neither read nor write.
 As near as we can get at it [the wedding occurred] about Dec.
 25, 1851."
-A copy of the letter is seen here, with the original in the National Archives in Washington, DC.
+The letter is seen here, with the original in the National Archives in Washington, DC, and a copy preserved in the Minerd.com Archives.

 Ida also was involved with the community, and in 1938 is known to have “entertained the Anagram Club … at her home.
 Prizes were awarded to three highest players.”